lucastercas/docker-moodle/README.md

 Optional variable, sets the name of the Moodle instance, default is `moodle`.

 #### `MOODLE_WWWROOT`
-Location of the web site, default is `http://localhost/moodle`.
+Optional variable, location of the web site, default is `http://localhost`.

 #### `MOODLE_DIR`
-Location of Moodle, default is `/var/www/html/moodle`.
+Optional variable, location of Moodle, default is `/var/www/html`.

 #### `MOODLE_DATADIR`
-Location of moodledata, default is `/var/www/moodledata`.
+Optional variables, location of moodledata, default is `/var/www/moodledata`.

 ### Database configuration variables